OpenOrbis/mira-project-archive/USERS.md

 #### PS4 Payload Sender

-To send payloads from your Android device, you can follow the instructions [here](https://github.com/valentinbreiz/PS4-Payload-Sender-Android/blob/master/DOCUMENTATION.md).
+To send payloads from your Android device without webkit, you can follow the instructions [here](https://github.com/valentinbreiz/PS4-Payload-Sender-Android/blob/master/DOCUMENTATION.md).

+### Plugins

+TODO: Instructions for plugins